venkataravuri/ai-ml/docs/gen-ai/llm-powered-autonomous-ai-agents.md

 # Autonomous AI Agents

+Agents are systems that use LLMs as reasoning engines to determine which actions to take and the inputs necessary to perform the action.
+After executing actions, the results can be fed back into the LLM to determine whether more actions are needed, or whether it is okay to finish.

-Autonomous AI Agents are goal-driven, self-executing software to plan, execute and priortize tasks to achieve a certain goal, where LLMs are used as **reasoning engines**..
-They translate natural language prompts into actions and execute them.
+The are goal-driven, self-executing software to plan, execute and priortize tasks to achieve a certain goal.

 Here are few browser-based autonomous LLM agents,
 - [AgentGPT](https://agentgpt.reworkd.ai/) - Assemble, configure, and deploy autonomous AI Agents in your browser.